-The second most wanted hacker by the FBI is Evgeniy Mikhailovich Bogachev, the leader of a cybercrime ring responsible for writing and promulgating Gameover Zeus.
+The State of Security’s countdown of the FBI’s 10 most-wanted black-hat hackers is nearly over.
+Just two criminals remain.
+At number two is Evgeniy Mikhailovich Bogachev, the leader of a cybercrime ring responsible for writing and promulgating Gameover Zeus.

-On August 22, 2012, Bogachev was indicted under the nickname “lucky12345” by a federal grand jury in Nebraska on several charges, including conspiracy to commit bank fraud, computer fraud and identity theft.
+On 22 August 2012, a federal grand jury in Nebraska indicted Bogachev on several charges, including conspiracy to commit bank fraud, computer fraud and identity theft.

-He was later indicted again on May 19, 2014, where a United States District Court for the Western District of Pennsylvania charged him with computer fraud, bank fraud, money laundering, and wire fraud, among other charges.
+Later, a United States District Court for the Western District of Pennsylvania filed a separate indictment on 19 May 2014, charging him with computer fraud, bank fraud, money laundering and wire fraud, among other charges.

 Finally, a third indictment only a week or two thereafter linked Bogachev to his nickname “lucky12345” and charged him with additional counts of conspiracy to commit bank fraud.

-As a result of this two-pronged attack combining Gameover Zeus and Cryptolocker, Bogachev ultimately succeeded in stealing $100 million, which included tens of millions of dollars transferred to overseas bank accounts via illegal wire transfers.
+As a result of this two-pronged attack combining Gameover Zeus and Cryptolocker, the criminal succeeded in stealing $100 million, including tens of millions of dollars transferred to overseas bank accounts via illegal wire transfers.